 Joomla's templates generally have the same background style for each and every page.
 By applying this module to a specific page the background can be styled individually from the others, increasing the variety of your design without resorting to using multiple templates.

 The module is similar to the HD-Custom CSS module but the parameters save you the time of typing out the individual CSS instructions.
-The background images are also pulled from the main "images" folder (or with Joomla 1.5, the "images/stories" folder) allowing you to upload images via the default media manager rather than by FTP.

 Install the zip file via the administration install manager as per any other plugin.
 Once it has installed go to the module manager and select BG Selector.
 Enable the module and allocate to any module position on the menu item(s) you require.

 By Default the "ID" is set to "body" meaning it will apply the style to the main body tag.
 For most templates this is the best place to store the background style.
 If the template you use conceals the body tag with a different CSS element (eg. hiding the body behind an element called #container) then change the ID (eg. change to #container).
 You can also use the ID to target other CSS elements on the template such as a column, a header, a footer and the main content panel.

 Select the Background Image from the drop down selection box.

 The following three drop down boxes determine the background image position (left, center, right, top or bottom), the attachment (whether the image will scroll with you when you scroll down the page or remain fixed) and the repeat value (no repeat, repeat horizontally only or repeat vertically only).

 The colour box allows you to enter the background colour as either a predifined name (eg. "blue"), a hexidecimal value (eg. "#ff0000") or an RGB value (eg. "rgb(0,0,255)").
 All background colours are always applied behind a background image.